-- Location I-1 New Liskeard Landfill, with a score of 41 - Location I-8 Northwest of HWY 11B, with a score of 52 - Location I-9 Southwest Corner, with a score of 56 - Location O-3 North of HWY558 past Bartle Lake Access Road, with a score of 57
+- Location I-1 New Liskeard Landfill, with a score of 41. - Location I-8 Northwest of HWY 11B, with a score of 52. - Location I-9 Southwest Corner, with a score of 56. - Location O-3 North of HWY558 past Bartle Lake Access Road, with a score of 57.

 The ranking indicates a distinct advantage to candidate site I-1, the New Liskeard Landfill with a score of 41.
 The primary advantages to this location are that this candidate site is permitted and zoned for waste management, the established environmental monitoring network coupled with the social impression associated with the location.
 The area of the proposed expansion at this candidate site is designed to take advantage of the area of the site that has an increasing overburden thickness.
 Socially the location is recognized and associated by local residents, businesses and government authorities as a waste disposal facility since 1916 (Earth Tech, 2008).
-While a medium level of concern were identified for groundwater (quality, quantity and flow) and surficial geology, it is believed that these environmental components can be managed through design and mitigation.
+While a medium level of concern was identified for groundwater (quality, quantity and flow)

+New Waste Management Capacity Amended Environmental Assessment Temiskaming Shores, Ontario February 2018 and surficial geology, it is believed that these environmental components can be managed through design and mitigation.
 The two main disadvantages of this candidate site in comparison to the short list of candidate sites is the proximity to sensitive noise receptors and the visual aesthetics.